iscuba/mvn-repo/README.md

 ## Maven

 Move the settings.xml file to your ~/.m2 directory.
+If the .m2/ directory does not exist it means you have not run Maven (mvn) yet.
+You can either:

+- Run `mvn clean` on a Maven project, or
+- Simply create the .m2/ directory.

 You can remove the settings.xml file from your project directory.

 ## Validate